alibasheer/woo-mpgs/readme.txt

 == Description ==

-This plugin implement a Hosted Checkout integration, the user either redirected to MPGS payment gateway page, or pay through a popup/lightbox.
+This plugin implement a Hosted Checkout integration of the MasterCard Payment Gateway Services (MPGS).
+It has 2 checkout options, either redirect the user to MPGS payment gateway page, or pay through a popup/lightbox on your website without redirection outside your website.

 == Installation ==

 1. Download the WooCommerce MPGS plugin zip file and extract to the /wp-content/plugins/ directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Go to WooCommerce backend settings page
-1. Navigate to Checkout tab
+1. Navigate to Payments tab
 1. Then go to settings of MPGS gateway.
 Fill the form with credentials and save changes then you are ready.

 == Frequently Asked Questions ==

-= Does it support WooCommerce? =

-Yes, it is a WooCommerce add-on.

-= Do I need to install WooCommerce plugin? =
+= How to generate Authentication Password? =

-Yes, you should install WooCommerce plugin first.
+First, login to merchant account (credentials given by the bank) and go to Admin -> Integration Settings.
+From there generate the Integration Authentication Password and use it in the plugin.

+= What is MPGS URL and what is it's format? =

+It is the URL that is needed to connect with the Mastercard gateway.
+This link should be given by your bank.
+Make sure to keep only the base link with only one slash at the end.
+It should be in this format: https://example.mastercard.com/

 == Screenshots ==

 1. WooCommerce MPGS setting page
+2. Lightbox (popup) payment
+3. Redirect to Payment page

 == Changelog ==